200 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is palliative care safe for people with advanced liver disease?
+What prior data suggests that early palliative care is safe for patients with advanced liver disease?

 NU